Microgaming Software Casinos Canada

 They have also created over 850 unique casino games with over 1,200 variants – perhaps more than any other software developer.
 Their most famous titles include Mega Moolah, Avalon, Thunderstruck 1 & 2, Lucky Leprechaun as well as top line branded content such as Tarzan, Jurassic Park, Terminator 2 and Tomb Raider.

-There are also well over 600 brands including Jackpot City and Spin Casino that use Microgaming’s software, including the revered Quickfire platform.
+There are also well over 600 brands that use Microgaming’s software, including the revered Quickfire platform.
 The software is a particular favorite of white label casinos because of the ease in which it can be set up.
 Once complete, a typical third party casino operator has access to one of the most acclaimed and expansive game portfolios in the industry.

 Best Microgaming Casinos to play at

 Scroll down to see our collection of online operators that offer Microgaming casino games.
-All are licensed by the UK Gambling Commission and feature some of the developer’s most celebrated titles.
+All are licensed and feature some of the developer’s most celebrated titles.
 You can also learn more about some of the leading casino game developers via our software page.